aws/aws-sdk-js/UPGRADING.md

 restoreFromClusterSnapshot, revokeClusterSecurityGroupIngress,
 revokeSnapshotAccess, rotateEncryptionKey

-## 4. Dropped `.Client` Property
+## 4. Dropped `.Client` and `.client` Properties

-The `.Client` property has been removed from Service objects.
+The `.Client` and `.client` properties have been removed from Service objects.
-If you are using the `.Client` property on a Service class, remove this property from your code.
+If you are using the `.Client` property on a Service class or a `.client` property on an instance of the service, remove these properties from your code.

 Upgrading example: